rkmtlab/multi-ems/README.md

 If you are using the analog ver., the jumpers should look like the figure of the board below, and the voltage digital adjusting pins should be left unconnected.

-In this case, minor revision is required for the source codes.

 ## Installation